Tarot scenario

 • Continue by opening one card page or guide that clarifies separating the week's theme, pressure point, and one priority that deserves attention.

-• Draw again only after the question, evidence, or real-world context around the reader wants a weekly reset without turning the whole week into a fixed prediction has changed.
+• Draw again only after the question, facts, or real-world context around the reader wants a weekly reset without turning the whole week into a fixed prediction has changed.

-Weekly Tarot Spread example situations to compareUse these example situations to decide whether the reader wants a weekly reset without turning the whole week into a fixed pred...
+Weekly Tarot Spread for Theme, Challenge, and Priority example situations to compareUse these example situations to decide whether the reader wants a weekly reset without turning the whole week into a fixed pred...

 • Use the page when the reader wants a weekly reset without turning the whole week into a fixed prediction needs a clearer frame before action.